shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 ### 5.5 Performance Considerations

 **Input Loaders**:
-- Return uint16 grayscale arrays for consistency
+- Return single-channel arrays; use uint16 by default or float32 if you normalize
 - Avoid unnecessary copies (`image.astype()` creates a copy)
 - Consider memory-mapped files for very large images